richfelker/m45/PRINTING.md

 components should only see ambient/enclosure temperature.

+## Specific Ball Cup Requirements

+The ball cup ends for the delta arms MUST NOT be printed in abrasive materials.
+No glass or carbon fiber fills.
+They pivot on precision machined aluminum balls, and if they are abrasive, they will quickly ruin the balls.

+For smooth operation, it is recommended to print them with 0.1 mm layer height.

+For maximum rigidity, it is recommended to use 100% rectilinear infill in alternating directions and just 2 perimeters, rather than using a larger number of perimeters to make the part solid.

 ## OpenSCAD Usage

 Until there are packaged releases with prebuilt STL files, parts need